 This section should describe the existing economic environment that might be affected by the project.
-The EIS should describe the local economy, including;
+The EIS should describe the local economy, including:

-- a thorough description of the local economy, including gross regional product and/or other appropriate measures of annual economic production, population, labour force statistics, infrastructure, competitive advantage and expected future growth - the regional economy's key industries and their contribution to regional economic income - descriptions key regional markets relevant to the project such as labour, housing and land markets, construction services and building inputs market - economic contribution of existing enterprises (e.g. tourist activity, local business, etc) and future economic opportunities - factor prices such as input costs - information on land values in the region by type of use.
+a thorough description of the local economy, including gross regional product and/or other appropriate measures of annual economic production, population, labour force statistics, infrastructure, competitive advantage and expected future growth

+- consideration of Gold Coast City Council's Economic Development Strategy, specifically the economic outcomes (objectives) sought for the city - the regional economy's key industries and their contribution to regional economic income - descriptions key regional markets relevant to the project such as labour, housing and land markets, construction services and building inputs market - economic contribution of existing enterprises (e.g. tourist activity, local business, etc) and future economic opportunities - related educational and training opportunities in the Marine/Tourism Industry such as apprenticeships and traineeships e.g. marine mechanic and super yacht general deckhand - · factor prices such as input costs - information on land values in the region by type of use.